Path-Finder26/Learning-github-lean-six-sigma/README.md

 # Learning-github-lean-six-sigma
-A collection of process improvement and problem-solving projects using Lean Six Sigma
+A collection of process improvement and problem-solving projects using Lean Six Sigma process